julcsii/wine-quality-classifier/README.md

 ## Experiments

-Run `mlflow ui` to view the tracked experiment from the `.mlruns` folder.
+Run `mlflow ui` to view the tracked experiments.
+To change the default tracking location to another folder you can use put the following to your `.env` file:
+`MLFLOW_TRACKING_URI="file:///home/<path>/mlruns"`

 ## Evaluation